lwh1/lwh1.github.io/_pages/about.md

 * Ph.D.
 Student in Computer Science and Information Engineering, The Chinese University of Hong Kong, Shenzhen, Aug 2021-Now

 >## News
+* Our paper "[Adaptive Blind Beamforming for Intelligent Surface](/files/Lai_TMC_2024.pdf)" is accepted by IEEE Transactions on Mobile Computing.
 * Our paper "[An Efficient Convex-Hull Relaxation Based Algorithm for Multi-User Discrete Passive Beamforming](/files/Lai_SPL_2024.pdf)" is accepted by IEEE Signal Processing Letters.
 * Our paper "[Blind Beamforming for Coverage Enhancement with Intelligent Reflecting Surface](/files/Fan_TWC_2024.pdf)" is accepted by IEEE Transactions on Wireless Communication.
 * Our paper "[Blind Beamforming for Intelligent Reflecting Surface: A Reinforcement Learning Approach](/files/ICASSP_2024.pdf)" is accepted by ICASSP 2024.